evgomes/jwt-api/README.md

 #### Creating users

-To create a user, do a post request to `http://localhost:5000/api/users` specifying a valid e-mail and password.
+To create a user, make a post request to `http://localhost:5000/api/users` specifying a valid e-mail and password.
 The result will be a new user with common users permission.

 ```
 {